Earlz/lucidmvc/README.md

 ## Welcome!

-BarelyMVC is a simple MVC framework built ontop of vanilla ASP.Net and especially designed for easy integration on Mono/Linux(though it works on .Net/Windows just as well)
+LucidMVC is a simple MVC framework built ontop of vanilla ASP.Net and especially designed for easy integration on Mono/Linux(though it works on .Net/Windows just as well)

 ## What's so awesome about it
 1. Clearly see what code will execute